MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-DkimSigningConfig.md

 ### -Enabled
 The Enabled parameter specifies whether the policy is enabled.
 Valid values are:

 - $true: The policy is enabled.
-This is the default value.
 - $false: The policy is disabled.

 ```yaml